Search for the Sagittarius Tidal Stream of Axion Dark Matter around 4.55 $\mu$eV

 We estimated the SNR efficiency and other possible systematic effects with 10~000 simulated CAPP-12TB experiments with simulated axion signals at an arbitrary frequency within the search range.
-The input signal power and shape of the simulated axion signals follow Eq.~(\ref{EQ:PAXION}) and the red solid line in Fig.~\ref{FIG:CAPP-12TB-MODEL}, respectively.
+The input signal power and shape of the simulated axion signals follow Eq.~(\ref{EQ:PAXION}) and the red hatched region in Fig.~\ref{FIG:CAPP-12TB-MODEL}(b), respectively.
 In order to avoid the aforementioned bias observed in the power excess immediately after background subtraction by the SG filter above, we instead used backgrounds parameterized by another SG filter with $d=4$ and $W=1000$ as our simulation inputs.
 Figures~\ref{FIG:CAPP-12TB-PULLS}(b) and (c) show the distributions of the normalized power excess from 10~000 grand power spectra from the 10~000 simulated CAPP-12TB experiments without the filtering procedure, where the former was obtained by background subtraction using the simulation inputs, i.e., a perfect fit, and the latter was obtained using the SG filter with $d=4$ and $W=37$.
-The rectangles in Fig.~\ref{FIG:CAPP-12TB-PULLS}(c) show a width of 0.79, agreeing with the CAPP-12TB data.
+The rectangles in Figs.~\ref{FIG:CAPP-12TB-PULLS}(c) and (d) show a width of 0.74, agreeing with the CAPP-12TB data.
 The circles in Figs.~\ref{FIG:CAPP-12TB-PULLS}(b) and (c) are from the frequency with the simulated axion signals.
-From these, we estimated that our background subtraction efficiency was about 80\%.
+From these, we estimated that our background subtraction efficiency was about 72\%.
 Figure~\ref{FIG:CAPP-12TB-PULLS}(d) is identical to Fig.~\ref{FIG:CAPP-12TB-PULLS}(c), but with the filtering procedure applied.
-The filtering efficiency was extracted and determined to be about 94\% from the distributions of the circles in Figs.~\ref{FIG:CAPP-12TB-PULLS}(c) and (d).
-A fast Fourier transform returns discrete power lines only at the set frequencies and thus can be inefficient unless the input signal frequencies match those frequencies.
-The efficiency depends on the number of spectral lines with the signal power, e.g., it is at worst 40.5\% for a single spectral line search~\cite{ADMX_HR}.
+The filtering efficiency was extracted and determined to be about 92\% from the distributions of the circles in Figs.~\ref{FIG:CAPP-12TB-PULLS}(c) and (d).
+A fast Fourier transform (FFT) returns discrete power lines only at the set frequencies and thus can be inefficient unless the input signal frequencies match those frequencies.
+The efficiency depends on the number of spectral lines with the signal power, e.g., it is at worst 40.5\% for a single spectral line search~\cite{ADMX_HR1}.
 For the search here with 15 spectral lines, the minimum efficiency was estimated to be about 97\% for the 5~Hz offset between the input and the set frequencies, which included at most 0.1\% inefficiency due to the RBW reduction from 10 to 30~Hz.